MuhammadNazhimMaulana/manajemen-puskesmas-laravel/README.md

 # Manajemen Puskesmas

 <!-- Requirement -->
 ### Requirements
 - WSL2 (For Docker)
 - PHP 7.4^

-First start with downloading all dependencies using
+First start with downloading all dependencies using this command

 ```
 composer update